The Best Hiking Trails Near Hamilton and Halton For Families

 680 Plains Rd W, Burlington | website | free admission, paid parking lot.

-When I think of hiking trails near me, this is what comes to mind immediately.
-A local family favourite – and also a hidden gem to some – is Cherry Hill Gate.
+When I think of hiking trails near me, Cherry Hill Gate is what comes to mind immediately.
 It’s on the border-ish of Burlington and Hamilton and owned by Royal Botanical Gardens.
 The trail is relatively smooth and stroller-friendly.
 The entrance takes you down a steep-ish hill, so if it’s wet out, be warned that it could be slippery.

 Once you’ve made it down, keep your eyes peeled for the huge upturned tree stump and a ton of chipmunks.
 As you walk the trail, be on the lookout for beavers, swans, turtles, snakes, spiders, and a variety of birds.

 Much of the trail is a wooden boardwalk so very walkable.
-There is not much shade along the boardwalk so we try to go in the mornings or evenings to beat the heat.
+Shade is scarce along the boardwalk so go in the mornings or evenings to beat the heat.
 For years this was our favourite location for hiking with kids in Hamilton and Halton.
 It’s easy terrain and lots for them to see and do.

 Cherry Hill Gate is a favourite spot for young families